trigaten/Native-Plant-Garden/README.md

 This uses the Google Sheets API, but you won't need to write code using it as I have already written methods that do such

 ## Core file breakdown (These are the PHP files that are necessary for the site to run and for you to understand):
-  * arrayDownloader.php - object that has methods which return the plant chart info (planting log and plant characteristics)
+  * arrayDownloader.php - object that has function which return the plant chart info (planting log and plant characteristics)
+  * getImage.php - functions that fetch the requested image from where they are stored and if the image is not found searches and downloads it from Google.
+  * searchObject.php - object that contains a number of search functions as well as the site Search Engine

 ## Features that should be added:
   * Better displays - just all around website needs to be beautified